Matrixszh/fitlife2.0/README.md

 ## Notes

 - The ML service uses a fallback rule-based prediction if the Java backend is unavailable
-- Ensure Firebase security rules are properly configured for production
+- Ensure MongoDB Atlas connection is properly configured
 - The ML model needs to be trained before the prediction service works
 - Distance should be 0 for Gym Workout activities